Tinsae-Birhan1/Encrypted-F-ilefield/README.md

 2. **Environment Setup**

    - Install Docker and Docker Compose if not already installed.
-   - Replace the placeholders in the `.env` file with your AWS credentials and bucket details.
+   - change .env.example to .env and Replace the placeholders in the `.env` file with your AWS credentials and bucket details.

 3. **Build and Run Docker Containers**